abhijeetsharma200/OpenCV-Wiki/How_to_contribute.md

 1. Install [[Git]].
 2. Register at GitHub.
 Create your fork of OpenCV repository https://github.com/opencv/opencv (see https://help.github.com/articles/fork-a-repo for details).
-3. Choose a task for youself.
+3. Choose a task for yourself.
 It could be a [bugfix](https://github.com/opencv/opencv/issues?q=is%3Aissue+is%3Aopen+label%3Abug) or some new code.
 4. Choose a base branch for your work.
 More details about branches and policies are here: [[Branches]]
 5. Clone your fork to your computer. **You can install the default pre-commit hook by renaming `opencv/.git/hooks/pre-commit.sample` to `opencv/.git/hooks/pre-commit` - this will prevent you from committing whitespace errors.**
 6. Create a new branch (with a meaningful name) from the base branch you chose.